google/rappor/README.md

 ----------------

-Although the Python and R libraries should be portable to any platform, our end-to-end demo has only been tested on Linux .
+Although the Python and R libraries should be portable to any platform, our end-to-end demo has only been tested on Linux.

 If you don't have a Linux box handy, you can [view the generated output](report.html).

-To get your feet wet, install the R dependencies (details below), which should look something like this:
+To get your feet wet, install the R dependencies (details below).
+It should look something like this:

     $ R